nadeemlab/DeepLIIF/README.md

 ```

 ### Package models and workflow
-In order to run the DeepLIIF nets using Torchserve, they first need to archived as MAR files.
+In order to run the DeepLIIF nets using Torchserve, they first need to be archived as MAR files.
 In this section we will create the model artifacts and archive them in the model store.
 First, inside `model-server` create a directory to store the models.